ebukaracer/UnityMaterialSymbols/README.md

 }
 ```

+Locate the `Config Asset` under `Packages > MaterialSymbols > Resources > MaterialSymbolConfig` to edit certain fields such as the location to store the generated symbol images and so on.
+Assuming the fields are greyed out(non-editable), then enable `Debug` mode while the asset is focused in the inspector, then switch back to `Normal` mode.
+The non-editable fields will become editable afterward.

 ## Credits
 This project was created by Conrado (https://github.com/convalise) as an improvement of the deprecated [Unity Material Icons](https://github.com/convalise/unity-material-icons).

-It makes usage of the [Material Design icons by Google (Material Symbols)](https://github.com/google/material-design-icons).\
+It makes usage of the [Material Design icons by Google (Material Symbols)](https://github.com/google/material-design-icons).

 More information on the Google's project can be found at the [Material Symbols Guide](https://developers.google.com/fonts/docs/material_symbols).